MicrosoftDocs/azure-docs/articles/data-factory/v1/data-factory-azure-ml-update-resource-activity.md

 This article complements the main Azure Data Factory - Azure Machine Learning integration article: [Create predictive pipelines using Azure Machine Learning and Azure Data Factory](data-factory-azure-ml-batch-execution-activity.md).
 If you haven't already done so, review the main article before reading through this article.

 ## Overview
 Over time, the predictive models in the Azure Machine Learning scoring experiments need to be retrained using new input datasets.
-After you are done with retraining, you want to update the scoring web service with the retrained Machine Learning model.
+After you are done with retraining, you want to update the scoring web service with the retrained machine learning model.
 The typical steps to enable retraining and updating Azure Machine Learning models via web services are:

 1. Create an experiment in [Azure Machine Learning Studio (classic)](https://studio.azureml.net).
 2. When you are satisfied with the model, use Azure Machine Learning Studio (classic) to publish web services for both the **training experiment** and scoring/**predictive experiment**.